nabilqois/Flowery/README.md

 * Added Profile Fragment with Basic Details
 * Added Flower of The Day with Flowery API
 * Fixed RegisterLayout (Zoomed in with real device)
-* Added Alarm/Reminder Function (No Multiple Instances and Using Toast instead of Notification)
+* Added Alarm/Reminder Function (No Multiple Instances)
 * Added Search Function on Keyboard HomeFrgament